neuroscales/nifti-zarr/README.md

 which hampers the use of OME-NGFF with neuroimaging data in two ways:
 1. the current version  of the format (0.4) only handles canonical scales and offsets
-2. the coordinate transform standard being drafted is much more flexible than required for pure neuroimaging applications, which may prevent its widespread adoption by the neuroimaging community.
+2. the coordinate transform standard being drafted is more flexible than required for pure neuroimaging applications, which may prevent its widespread adoption by the neuroimaging community.